pbradleylab/phylogenize/README.md

 To install miniforge, run `wget -c https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh` and then in a terminal type `bash Miniforge3-Linux-x86_64.sh`.
 You'll need to run through the prompts and then give it a download location if the default is not to your liking.
 Finally, you can let miniforge initialize itself if you want conda to always be in your "base" when you open the terminal.
 Otherwise, if you say `no` then you will have to manually source the executable for conda which can be done similarly as `source /your/path/to/miniforge3/bin/activate`.

-You can also install Phylogenize2 using [Pixi](https://pixi.sh) with the provided `pixi.toml` file.

 ### Now you are ready to start installing the dependencies.

 Create a new environment by typing `conda create -n phylogenize` and `conda activate phylogenize`.
 Then you can install phylogenize by running `conda install bioconda::phylogenize`.
 For any future analysis, all you have to do is activate this environment to have the dependencies run.

-To use Pixi, first use `git clone https://github.com/pbradleylab/phylogenize`, enter the `phylogenize` directory, then type `pixi install` to download all of the dependencies.
-You can then use Phylogenize2 from within an R session that you start by typing `pixi run R` from within the `phylogenize` directory.

 #### Locally - Command line and Rstudio (MacOS/Linux)

-Please note, we assume in these instructions you are working off of command line R and NOT Rstudio.
+Please note, we assume in these instructions you are working off of base-r and NOT Rstudio.
 We describe at the bottom of this section how to use Rstudio while still installing the dependencies with mamba.

 #### Install with mamba - configuration file

 You can make a conda environment using the supplied yaml file and not worry about installing any dependencies.
 Run `conda env create -f environment.yml` and then `conda activate phylogenize`.
-Open R from the terminal, and then type `devtools::install_github("biocore/phylogenize")`.
+Open base-r and then type `devtools::install_github("biocore/phylogenize")`.

 #### Install with conda - no configuration file